-The Crane School of Music, SUNY Potsdam is embarking on a renovation and addition project with an anticipated construction start of May 2020 and anticipated completion of December 2021.
+The Crane School of Music, SUNY Potsdam has recently completed a $29 million renovation and addition project which began in September of 2020 and was completed in September 2022.

 Scope of the project:

-- Addition of new space (adjoining Bishop Hall) including 3600 square foot rehearsal room, entrance lobby, and administrative offices
+- Addition of new space (adjoining Bishop Hall) including 3600 square foot rehearsal room (the Robert & Beverly Washburn Rehearsal Room), entrance lobby, and administrative offices

 - Complete renovation of the four existing large rehearsal rooms (Bishop Hall C101, 107, 119, 123)

-- Complete renovation of Percussion Alley, including practice rooms replaced by self-contained Wenger-type sound controlled rooms.
+- Complete renovation of the Margo and Scott E. Goodman Percussion Alley, including practice rooms replaced by self-contained Wenger-type sound controlled rooms.

 - Decasing and storage space near the new lobby and existing rehearsal rooms